-The former Zn smelter "Pertusola Sud" property located in Crotone (Calabria, Italy) was adopted.
-The full site is about 50 ha divided in different working sectors, but the investigation is focused on 5 ha called "Area Sottoprodotti" (By-products Area).
-It has been shown that the soil was heavily contaminated by PTEs (mainly, As, Cd, Pb and Zn), especially top soil (0-1 m) with the presence of clay layers.
-In the site five ecologically homogeneous areas were identified.
-Area A is an open scrub vegetation of shallow damp sandy soil. and area B is a wet zone.
-On the other hand, areas C and D host annual and perennial communities.
+The former Zn smelter "Pertusola Sud" is located in Crotone (Calabria, Italy).
+The full site is about 50 ha, divided in different working sectors, but the investigation focused on 5 ha called "Area Sottoprodotti" (By-products Area).
+The soil was heavily contaminated by PTEs (mainly, As, Cd, Pb and Zn), especially top soil (0-1 m) with the presence of clay layers.
+In the site, five ecologically homogeneous areas were identified.
+Area A is an open scrub vegetation of shallow damp sandy soil and area B is a wet zone.
+Areas C and D host annual and perennial communities.
 Bare soil is the distinctive trait of area E. In addition, areas A and B are characterized by Acacia saligna (Labill.)
 H.KL.
 Wendl (subzone A e B) and Eucalyptus camaldulensis Dehnh (subzone C e D).
 They were chosen for their phytoremediation capacity and for their capacity to quickly produce high amounts of biomass and absorb and accumulate contaminants.